reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 ### Writing Async Thunks

 Thunks may have async logic inside of them, such as `setTimeout`, `Promise`s, and `async/await`.
-This makes them a good place to put AJAX calls to a server API.
+This makes them a good place to put HTTP calls to a server API.

 Data fetching logic for Redux typically follows a predictable pattern: